digitalMirko/RandomWordPasswordGeneratorDemo/README.md

 Note: The text used in the Random Words is from the Lorem Ipsum website.
 The characters used for the password are the standard alphabet along with numbers and special characters.

-Coming soon:
-Details and the screen cap images of the app in use can be found on <a href="http://digitalmirko.com/iOSApps.html">Digital Mirko</a>.
+Details and the screen cap images of the app in use can be found on <a href="http://digitalmirko.com/iOSAppsSwiftRWPGDemoApp.html">Digital Mirko</a>.

 Screen Cap on a iPhone X device:(shown below)</br>
 (Left image)App Started. <br>